clartaq/cwiki/resources/private/md/Tag_Design.md

 For me personally, I try to minimize the number of tags I use.
 Otherwise it seems like you're creating a new tag for every page.
 I also tend to use lower-case only except when the tag is an acronym, like "FAQ", or a proper name, like "TeX".

 Trying to stick to either plural or singular tags is probably a good idea too, but hard to do.
 For example, there are lots of "special" pages.
-When I write a description of a special page, do I use the tag "special page" or "special pages".
+When I write a description of a special page, do I use the tag "special page" or "special pages"?
 I try to be consistent, but am not always successful.
 You can check the [[All Tags]] page to see if you are sticking to you plan.
 If it shows that you have used both versions, you can drill down to see if the majority are one form or the other and make corrections.
 Or maybe it really does make sense to use the plural and singular in some cases.

 ## Tags in the Database ##